 This means that the dividends paid out by most qualifying Aussie shares get a franking credit attached to them, equal to the corporate tax rate that has already been paid on them.
 This means come tax time, if you have earned a high income and sit on a marginal rate above the corporate rate, then you only need to pay the difference (which tops out at about 15% at the moment for our highest tier of 45% on earnings above $180,000).

 If you earned a lower income and are on a lower marginal tax rate than the corporate rate, you’ll actually receive a franking credit refund for the difference.
-The franking credit refund is a huge boon to early retirees on the low tiers of the taxation system – for example If you earn under $18,200, and your combined income of your wage and the dividend does not exceed $18,200 then you’ll receive the maximum credit back which is an additional 30% of dividend amount!
+The franking credit refund is a huge boon to early retirees on the low tiers of the taxation system – for example, if you earn under $18,200, and the combined income of your wage and the dividend does not exceed $18,200 then you’ll receive the maximum credit back which is an additional 30% of dividend amount!
 Strewth!

 In 2019 the Australian Labour party strangely wanted to can the franking credit refund scheme, claiming that it was a huge expense for the nation.
-Rather than rightly give out franking credit refunds, they suggested that the tax office should just steal them and put it into the nations consolidated revenue.
+Rather than rightly give out franking credit refunds, they suggested that the tax office should just steal them and put them into the nation’s consolidated revenue.

 If you have any experiences with franking credits, franking credit refunds or CGT exemptions and this influences your investing style then let us know in the comments below!